radicle-dev/old.radicle.xyz/content/docs/limitations-and-troubleshooting.rst

 Networking Issues (firewall, NAT)
 ===========================================

-Many networks, such as caffés and offices, are behind a firewall or NAT.
+Many networks, such as cafés and offices, are behind a firewall or NAT.
 Depending on the exact configuration, this may not present a problem, but often it does.
 In particular, two computers that are behind an untraversable firewall or NAT will not be able to read data from, or write data to, one another.